zengxiaotao/webpack-entry-filter-plugin/README.md

 # webpack-entry-filter-plugin

 ## description
-filter your webpack entry by entry glob pattern and boost your webpack dev speed.
+Filter your webpack entry by entry glob pattern and
+🚀 your webpack dev speed.

 ## install
 ```bash